its-tim-lee/uitimate/packages/docs/app/docs/INTRODUCTION.md

 It’s the replacement of [shadcn/ui](https://github.com/shadcn-ui/ui) with big improvements to greatly enhance DX in terms of engineering best practices & new innovations.

-You may use it to build your design system, or just use it to develop UI faster and easier: It’s the solution of the dilemma on choosing component library types: traditional (eg., MUI) or headless (eg., Radix).
+You may use it to build your design system, or just use it to develop UI faster and easier: It’s the solution of the dilemma on choosing component libraries: traditional (eg., MUI) or headless (eg., Radix).

 `